JeeWeetje/iot-workshop/TheThingsNetwork.md

 - The water sensor SIG pin is connected to the analog pin `A0` on the The Things Network Uno
 - The water sensor GND pin is connected to one of the `GND` pins on the The Things Uno

-*Note: On the pictures there is a white wire; the white wire from the water sensor is not connected by intention*
+*Note: On the pictures there is a white wire from the water sensor; the white wire is not connected by intention*

 Your device and sensors should be connected as follows: